 Barbara Ferrer, executive director of the Boston Public Health Commission, said one of the biggest issues for her department right now is dealing with an opioid overdose epidemic.
 “The data we get from the state is three years old, and from the medical examiner confirming deaths is two years old,” she said.
 “I am looking for real-time data.
 We need it to influence programming dollars.”

+Ferrer realized that overdoses almost always lead to someone calling 911, and her office has that data.
+So using EMS runs, she now gets weekly reports on narcotic-related illnesses.
+Her team can document illnesses compared to the same time period a year ago and map the results by city section.
 “If we see unusual activity, we can deploy outreach teams where we see more overdose activity or a clustering of deaths,” she explained.
 Outreach teams have been successful, not in diminishing overdoses but in reducing the number of deaths, she said.

 One problem, Ferrer added, is that there isn’t agreement on the need of public health departments at the local level having good access to data.
 “There is agreement that data is important.
 We have seen a significant investment in state capacity to build bridges with electronic medical records that would create a statewide system, but no subsequent investment in local public health.
 That tension has to get addressed.”
 There is no reason those EMR feeds couldn’t happen simultaneously if there is agreement on which data should be sent where.
 As it stands, Boston has to build out its own systems and pass ordinances requiring data submission.
 “It is wasteful but better than no data access at all,” she said, “or waiting for others to decide when we are going to get access.”